ansys/pyconverter-xml2py/doc/source/index.rst

             :material-regular:`people;48px`

-            Read our specific contribution guide before collaborating to the codebase or helping us in documentation.
+            Provides guidelines for contributing to the
+            codebase and documentation.

             +++
             .. button-link:: contributing/index.html